-Fire at California mosque investigated as possible arson
+New Zealand attack note left at fire at California mosque

 ESCONDIDO, Calif.
-(AP) - Authorities are investigating a fire at a Southern California mosque as possible arson.
+(AP) - A note referencing the recent terrorist attacks in New Zealand was found at the scene of a possible arson fire at a Southern California mosque, police said Sunday.

-Officials say nobody was hurt in the small fire reported early Sunday at the Islamic Center of Escondido.
+Nobody was hurt, and members of the Islamic Center of Escondido were able to extinguish the small blaze before firefighters around 3:15 a.m., officials said.

-The blaze caused minor damage to the building about 30 miles (48 kilometers) north of downtown San Diego.
+The incident was being investigated as arson and a possible hate crime, said police in the city about 30 miles (48 kilometers) north of downtown San Diego.

+A note was found in the parking lot referencing the shootings this month that killed 50 people at mosques in the city of Christchurch, New Zealand, police Lt.
+Chris Lick said.
+He did not elaborate about the contents of the note.

 Copyright © 2019 The Washington Times, LLC.